fafadlian/similaritySearch_V3/README.md

 uvicorn run:app --host 0.0.0.0 --port 443 --log-level info
 ```

+9. The documentation for the endpoints can be seen in here: [Documentation](API_Documentation.md)

 ## Docker run and installation
 1. Docker: Make sure Docker is installed and running on your machine.
 You can download it from [Docker official website](https://www.docker.com/).
 2. Docker Compose: Docker Compose should also be installed (it comes with Docker Desktop for Mac and Windows).